Translation of ¡GÜEY! in English

-If you live in Los Angeles you have definitely heard this expression, but even if you have taken a university level Spanish class you may not have ever come across this word in writing.
+If you live in Los Angeles you have definitely heard this colloquial Mexican slang expression, but even if you have taken a university level Spanish class you may not have ever come across this word in writing.
+It is used to refer to any person without using their name.
 Perhaps you didn’t know that it was written in such a strange manner.
 When spoken, güey, sounds more like “Wey.”
-So where does this strange sounding word come from and that does it mean, güey?
+People will say things like “pass me that güey!” or even just “Hey güey!”
+It’s so common that it is often used just as emphasis.

 The term can also be defined as: Yo! (to get someone’s attention) Man!
 Guy!
 But keep in mind it’s not exactly polite when used with a stranger.